amichuda/amichuda-website-mkdocs/docs/research/working.md

 ## Development

+### Urban Labor Supply Responses to Rural Drought Shocks: Uber in Uganda

+??? abstract
+    Rural-urban linkages have long been a topic of study in the developing world.
+Remittances are often a key driver of these linkages and can act as insurance against rural weather shock risk, in the absence of availability and access to formal insurance products.
+The emergence of new technologies, such as gig economy platforms and mobile money, can be potentially transformative at allowing remittance flows to adjust more quickly to adverse shocks.
+I use a dataset of Uber driver labor supply and a rich dataset of weather indicators to estimate the effect of adverse weather shocks in rural areas on Uber drivers in Kampala, Uganda.
+Since I do not have explicit information on migrant status and rural connection, I leverage an external dataset of Ugandan voter registration and train a gradient boosting classifier on Ugandan surnames to predict which regions drivers are connected to.
+I develop a switching regression estimator to address the misclassification bias from the predictions.
+I find that a one standard deviation increase in the intensity of agricultural drought leads to an increase of 5.1 hours online in the month of the event (a 6% increase over average hours), providing suggestive evidence that Uber’s flexibility is used to buffer against adverse weather shocks

+    Due to the data used in the paper, please email me if you would like a draft of the paper.

 ### A Group Random Coefficient Approach to Modeling Heterogeneous Returns to Technology Adoption

 *With Emilia Tjernstrom, Dalia Ghanem, Oscar Barriga Cabanillas, Travis J. Lybbert, and Jeffrey D. Michler*